-- if you're a victim of domestic violence, need advice on your rights to stay in your home and need an order to protect you
+- if you're a victim of domestic violence or are at risk of being a victim of abuse, need advice on your rights to stay in your home and need an order to protect you

-- if you're a victim of domestic violence and need advice on family matters such as divorce, financial disputes or disputes about children
+- if you're a victim of domestic violence are at risk of being a victim of abuse and need advice on family matters such as divorce, financial disputes or disputes about children

 - if you need to protect a child who is at risk of abuse - for example, you need to apply to court to prevent someone who has abused a child from having contact with them